Corporate Governance

 Basic concept for Alfresa Group's corporate governance

-As a corporate group conducting business in a field related to life and health, the Alfresa Group is determined to put the Group's principles into practice and to fulfill our responsibilities to our various stakeholders.
+As a company conducting business in a field related to life and health, the Group has determined to put the Group's Principles into practice and to fulfill our responsibilities to our various stakeholders.
 The Group believes that the enhancement of corporate governance is fundamental to fulfilling corporate social responsibilities and to enhancing corporate value.
-Going forward, the Group will continue to promote initiatives in line with Japan's Corporate Governance Code, working to further increase corporate value.
+Going forward, the Company will continue to promote initiatives in line with the purpose of the Corporate Governance Code, working to further increase corporate value.

 From the perspective of achieving sustainable growth and long-term enhancement of corporate value, the Group regards the essence of corporate governance as being the assurance of the transparency and fairness of decision-making, the full and effective use of management resources, and the improvement of management vitality by means of rapid and resolute decision-making.
 Accordingly, the Group will work to enhance corporate governance in line with the following basic concepts.